Skip to main content

 Arrive Early

-Sarah’s Tip: Plan your Magic Kingdom Lightning Lanes between 4-6 pm so that you can do other things besides ride rides during the party!
+Mickey’s Not So Scary Halloween Party Tip: Plan your Magic Kingdom Lightning Lanes between 4-6 pm so you can do other things besides ride rides during the party!
 Or use the beginning of your party day to relax and enjoy other Disney World activities and save your park ticket for another day.

 Don’t Be Afraid to Dress Up!